 The clinical service is multidisciplinary and patients undergo a comprehensive assessment in order to reach a specialised diagnosis and to provide advice that is based on the following:

-- Full clinical assessment by the consultant expert in rare neuromuscular disorders
+- Full clinical assessment by the consultant expert in rare neuromuscular disorder

-- Muscle assessment by the physiotherapist expert in rare neuromuscular disorders
+- Assessment by the physiotherapist expert in rare neuromuscular disorders

 - Respiratory assessment with forced vital capacity (FVC) measurement, sitting and lying